Master of Arts in Political Science

 The following documents must be submitted to the Graduate School, University of Nevada, Reno:

 - Undergraduate and graduate transcripts

-- Three letters of recommendation of which a minimum of two are from professors with whom you have taken and completed coursework.
+- Three letters of recommendation of which at least one is from a professor with whom you have taken and completed coursework.

-- Statement of purpose: This one-to-two page statement should be 500 words, double-spaced and printed in a standard font.
-In this statement, you should discuss your career and educational goals and how those goals fit into the research specializations of the department.
+- Statement of purpose: this one-to-two page statement should be double-spaced and printed in a standard font.
+In this statement you should discuss your career and educational goals and how those goals fit into the research specializations of the department.
 Please make sure your name is at the top of the each page.